The Glass Cafe

-The Glass Cafe (The full title The Glass Cafe Or the Stripper and the State; How My Mother Started a War with the System That Made Us Kind of Rich and a Little Bit Famous), is a young adult fiction novella by Gary Paulsen.
-It is about a twelve-year-old boy whose mother is a stripper.
+The Glass Cafe Or the Stripper and the State; How My Mother Started a War with the System That Made Us Kind of Rich and a Little Bit Famous is a young adult fiction novella by American author Gary Paulsen, published June 10, 2003 by Wendy Lamb Books.
+It is about a 12-year-old boy whose mother is a stripper.

 Plot introduction

 Tony is fascinated with art, and goes to the club that his mom works at to draw pictures of some of the ladies.
 When his art teacher looks at the drawings, she wants to put them up in a museum for a contest.

-When people look at the pictures of the ladies Tony's mom gets in trouble and is sent to court for letting her son draw pornographic pictures.
+When people look at the pictures of the ladies, Tony's mom gets in trouble and is sent to court for letting her son draw pornographic pictures.
 Tony's mom explains that it was just art, and tells them the story of the Glass Cafe.